 You might be thinking, “Profhilo or fillers?”, which is a very good question.
 But while the two treatments are similar in the sense that both involve injecting hyaluronic acid into the target area, Profhilo doesn’t give the volume that fillers provide, and it doesn’t change the structure of your face.
 It is simply about rehydrating the skin and making it appear more radiant.

-During a Profhilo treatment, hyaluronic acid, is injected into several different Profhilo injection points within the target area (generally 5 times on each side of the face, or 5 times on each side of the neck), in a gel-like substance.
+During a Profhilo treatment hyaluronic acid is injected into several different Profhilo injection points within the target area (five times on each side of the face, or five times on each side of the neck), in a gel-like substance.
 You’ll probably feel stinging for up to 90 seconds after each jab, but no pain, no gain and all that.

 Profhilo works by delving down below the surface of the skin, where it spreads and takes hold of the moisture from within.
 The substance then actually conditions the skin from the inside out - incredible!
 Profhilo also boosts collagen and elastin production, which leads to a softer skin and more even skin tone.